data-derp/data-derp.github.io/docs/data-platforms/landmarks-of-data-processing.md

 </div>

-In this space, we typically work with data frames (think: spreadsheets with columns and many rows that could be turned into a CSV file, but way cooler than spreadsheets :sunglasses:) and transform them using a SQL-like language and distributed compute like Spark (for handling large amounts of data quickly).
+In this space, we typically work with data frames (think: spreadsheets with columns and many rows that could be turned into a CSV file, but way cooler than spreadsheets :sunglasses:) and transform them using a SQL-like language and (if needed) distributed compute like Spark (for handling large amounts of data quickly).
 This part requires some deeper knowledge of SQL.

 ## Visualisation
 Typically, we spend quite some energy in the Ingestion/Transaformation space to get the data into a specific shape but we mustn't forget about why we ingested/transformed data in the first place: to give transparency and insights into a system in order to make an informed decision or opinion.
 Visualisations is just one form of how we use data to bring value to a consumer and can come in the form of a graph/charts or list of data.
 Different forms of visualisations are deemed appropriate in efficiently communicating different kinds of messages.